 They decide the best course of action is to tie him to a lamppost outside.
 It was there that he spent the night.
 He wasn’t alone though, the policeman stayed with him but eventually also fell asleep.
 When the policeman woke up “the elephant was gone!”
 It was sometime around the “dawn” that the elephant wandered off again, somehow breaking away from the lamppost.

-In the last two lines of ‘Jumbo Jet’ here is an intentional cliff hanger.
+In the last two lines of ‘Jumbo Jet’ there is an intentional cliffhanger.
 The reader and the speaker do not know if the elephant ever made it back to Africa.
 But the speaker wants everyone to know that if they,

 […] see an elephant, in a Jumbo Jet,